neurony/laravel-duplicate/README.md

 ### Step 2

-Once you've used the `Zbiller\Duplicate\Traits\HasDuplicates` trait in your Eloquent models, you can duplicate model records by using the `saveAsDuplicate()` method present on that trait.
+Once you've used the `Neurony\Duplicate\Traits\HasDuplicates` trait in your Eloquent models, you can duplicate model records by using the `saveAsDuplicate()` method present on that trait.

 ```php
 $model = YourModel::find($id);